A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Methodology

 where $p=(a_0,b_0)$ denotes a point located on the arc boundary of the sensor’s coverage sector.

-{\bf Case-4: Mixed intersection (cases 2 and 3 combined)} [See $s_4$ in Figure~\ref{fig:localized4}].In this case, the sensor's robust position is connected via line segments to all intersection points of the sector arc with Voronoi edges, the sector sideline with Voronoi edges and the Voronoi vertices.
-The required area $A_j$ is then determined using equations~(\ref{eqn2}-\ref{eqn5}).\\ After computing the desired coverage area for all four cases, the sensor selects a unit direction vector pointing toward the vertex that provides the maximum coverage.
+{\bf Case-4: Mixed intersection} [See Figure~\ref{fig:localized4}].
+In this case, the sensor's robust location is connected via line segments to all intersection points of the sector sensing region with Voronoi edges and the Voronoi vertices.
+The required area $A_i$ is then determined using equations~(\ref{eqn2})-(\ref{eqn5}).\\ After computing the desired coverage area for all four cases, the sensor selects a unit direction vector pointing toward the vertex that provides the maximum coverage.
 This vector is chosen as the primary optimal orientation direction.
+Detailed steps are provided in Algorithm 1.